IF ALL OF LIFE WERE SUNSHINE

 Henry Jackson van Dyke

-Glass-half-full readers will appreciate how adventurous my life has been, while glass-half-empty readers might look upon this never-putting-down-real roots as a challenge.
+Glass-half-full readers will appreciate how adventurous my life has been, while glass-half-empty readers might consider this never-putting-down-real roots a challenge.
 I tend to view the volume of liquid in my glass as whatever God has provided, nothing more and nothing less — but my soul aches against this simplistic truth.

 MY SOUL IS STILL SEARCHING

-Thanks to blessings beyond what words can describe, we live in Tucson now.
-My daughters attend a Christian school and my wife no longer suffers debilitating pressure headaches every day.
+Thanks to blessings beyond words, we now live in Tucson.
+My daughters attend a Christian school, and my wife no longer suffers debilitating pressure headaches every day.
 Hours upon hours of mowing the yard, raking the leaves, shoveling snow, or driving in inclement weather are of no concern here in the desert.
 I rise each morning with the light, anxious to stare at the ever-changing mountains as each peak slowly comes into focus while the sun travels across a pure blue sky.

 Tan ridges and valleys turn orange as the sun sets to sleep in the west.
 The fireworks finale is held each evening as the sun disappears, exploding its prism of orange, pink, and yellow rays of light far into the atmosphere.
 We step outside this borrowed home almost every night to marvel at how God does it again and again.
 The photos we post online do not come close to conveying the in-person experience.
 The many stars in the clear sky grow brighter each hour.
 My soul is still searching.